-As an organizational leader, you may find it necessary to change how your unit operates to accommodate changing unit priorities, initiating new programs, enhancing organizational effectiveness , and/or addressing budget reductions.
+As an organizational leader, you may find it necessary to change how your unit operates to accommodate changing unit priorities, initiate new programs, enhance organizational effectiveness , and/or address budget reductions.

 A successful reorganization requires preparation and planning that addresses programmatic needs, support services required to advance organizational goals, and effective workforce planning and communication.

 We operate in a complex employment, statutory, regulatory, and procedural environment.
 It is critical that you involve UW Human Resources when you are planning changes to your organizational structure that may result in adding new positions, eliminating or reducing existing positions, significantly changing work assignment, and/or modifying reporting relationships for current employees.

 Such changes can result in the need to:

 - change a professional staff position’s duties in a way that requires review of its civil service exemption status

 - change a professional staff position’s payroll titles